Fill your calendar with one of these financial meetings with spouse for each month of the year. See your financial intimacy (and money) grow!

 Best Topics for Financial Meetings with Your Spouse

-At the start of each meeting, you’ll want to give the same three updates:
+At the start of each meeting, you’ll want to give the same four updates:

 - Net Worth Update: this is an overall snapshot of where you guys are at and are headed, financially.
 I use the free Personal Capital dashboard – set up all of your accounts once, and you can easily sign in once a month for an update.